h2ouw8n4/wordpressOnAWS/README.md

 In this example, we have tried to use serverless technologies as much as possible.
 Hence, we chose to run the site on Fargate and are using Aurora Serverless as DB.

-Sure, here's an updated README file that includes instructions on creating a Terraform state bucket and updating the `provider.tf` file:

 ## AWS Services

 We used the below AWS services in our example.
 The main motivation behind the selection of services is that we select as many serverless components as possible.